Atharva377/Recipe_Manager_App/README.md

 8. **No Advanced Search Functionality** - Search only works against the title and description, not the ingredients.

 ## Known Issues

-### 1. Hardcoded Recipes Not Displaying Consistently Across Browsers
-**Problem:** In some browsers, all 5 hardcoded recipes are visible as expected.
-However, in other browsers, only the Veg Biryani recipe appears, and the remaining 4 do not load.
+### 1. Private/Incognito Mode Restrictions
+**Problem:** Some browsers block or severely limit localStorage in Incognito/Private mode.
-**Temporary Solution:** Clear cache and reload.
+**Temporary Solution:** Try not using Private/Incognito Mode.

 ### 2. Image Not Loading
 **Problem:** If the URL is broken or starts with HTTP on an HTTPS site, it will not work.